The New St. Paul's

 - Have an Aboriginal health team

-- Have a dedicated Aboriginal Patient Navigator to assist patients with advocacy, translation and access to care and spiritual services
+- Have a dedicated Indigenous patient navigator to assist with advocacy, translation and access to care and spiritual services

-- Support access to traditional healing practices and traditional medicine
+- Support access to traditional healing practices and medicine

 - Include an All Nations Sacred Space